khulnasoft/tracker/docs/docs/install/prerequisites.md

     - Minikube, Microk8s and other development environments

-> This list is based on capabilities those versions provide and not necessarily in tracee having all its features tested on each of them.
+> This list is based on capabilities those versions provide and not necessarily in tracker having all its features tested on each of them.
 Please provide feedback if you face any issues in one of those environments.

 ## Kernel version